-The Turkish Akkuyu nuclear power plant (NPP) project looks to be on track again, with the Turkish Government having signed a deal with the Russian Government.
-The intergovernmental cooperation agreement on the NPP was ratified by the two governments in 2010.
+The Turkish Akkuyu nuclear power plant (NPP) project has restarted after the Turkish Government signed a deal with the Russian Government.
+The intergovernmental cooperation agreement on the NPP was ratified in 2010.

 Delayed in 1999 and cancelled in 2000, the project was originally intended to produce 3,000MW.
-The first unit was planned to be commissioned in 2006 and the second in December 2007.
+The first unit was commissioned in 2006 and the second in December 2007.

 The first public hearing session on the project's environmental impact assessment (EIA) report was held in March 2012.
-Participants of the meeting, especially representatives from Greenpeace organisation, objected to the EIA, saying that it fails to address the environmental impacts of the plant.
+Participants of the meeting, especially representatives from Greenpeace, objected to the EIA, saying that it fails to address the environmental impacts of the plant.

 Developer for the nuclear power plant project

 The nuclear plant will be built, owned and operated by a Russian subsidiary of Rosatom, a state-owned nuclear company.
-In December 2010, Rosatom created a project company named the Akkuyu Electricity Generation JSC (joint stock company).
-JSC Atomstroyexport, JSC Concern Rosenergoatom, Atomenergoremont and Atomtekhenergo and JSC Inter Rao Ees were founders of the new company.
+In December 2010, Rosatom created a project company named the Akkuyu Electricity Generation JSC.
+JSC Atomstroyexport, JSC Concern Rosenergoatom, Atomenergoremont and Atomtekhenergo, and JSC Inter Rao Ees founded the new company.
 Foreign investors are allowed to invest up to 49% in the new company.

-State generation company Elektrik Uretim (EUAS) will provide the site required for the four reactors.
+State-owned company Elektrik Uretim (EUAS) provides the site required for the four reactors.